Loboqui/local-saver/README.md

 npm run start
 ```

 Once both the frontend and backend are running, you can interact with the **Local Saver** tool through the frontend interface.
+Files can be found in the path `backend/uploads`.

 ## Contribution